sinemsarak/Simple_Calculator_in_Rust/README.md

-# A Simple Calculator written in Rust
+# A simple calculator written in Rust